 Congaree National Park is located at the southern end of South Carolina, just outside the state capitol of Columbia.
 It is a preserved wildlife area, receiving the most government protection from mankind’s footprints.
-Part of the park’s boarder aligns with the Congaree River and acts as a flood plain before reaching the ocean.
+Part of the park’s border aligns with the Congaree River and acts as a flood plain before reaching the ocean.
 Wintertime brings the most severe flooding, but a portion of the park remains accessible to visitors.

-The park is known to be a swampland, and it is, with many plants and trees that have adapted to this environment and are thriving, but hardwood trees are also found in this forest.
+The park is known to be swampland, and it is, with many plants and trees that have adapted to this environment and are thriving, but hardwood trees are also found in this forest.
 The forest at Congaree National Park is petty unique.
 This type of forest used to cover the entire Southeast United States and now there’s only bits and pieces of it.
-The presence of the river, creeks and oxbow lakes create a happy environment for aquatic wildlife like fish, amphibians and reptiles.
+The presence of the river, creeks and oxbow lakes creates a happy environment for aquatic wildlife like fish, amphibians, and reptiles.
 The broad-head skink was often spotted; birds were also commonly heard throughout the park and occasionally seen, including the pileated woodpecker.

 What are those objects coming out of the ground?
 Tree knees!
-When strolling around the boardwalk trail you will see what looks to be a root of tree sticking out of the water, which are called Cypress Knees.
+When strolling around the boardwalk trail you will see what looks to be a root of a tree sticking out of the water, which are called Cypress Knees.
 Scientists have been coming from around the world to study these specific structures and are baffled by their purpose.
 They cannot figure it out!
 They are not tree roots designed to provide oxygen or other nutrients to the tree.
 These knees are all over the forest with the largest one in the park being 10 feet tall.
-When I was there, I told the ranger that they looked the homes of fairies, gnomes or elves.
-He laughed and explained that if I were come out at night then I would see the fungi glow—he wasn’t kidding.
+When I was there, I told the ranger that they looked like the homes of fairies, gnomes, or elves.
+He laughed and explained that if I were to come out at night then I would see the fungi glow—he wasn’t kidding.
 Forests are magical.

 Harry Hampton Visitor Center

 - Description: Inside you will first see the information desk with a lowered section for wheelchair access to ask questions.
-You can also purchase park merchandise, water or some snacks.
+You can also purchase park merchandise, water, or some snacks.
 Colorful and informative exhibits are on display

 - Entrance Fee: